kokuraxc/doctor-appointment/README.md

 Patient | `POST /patients` | to add a patient
 Patient | `GET /patients` | to get all the patients

 > By right, need to create these three microservices.
-To make is simple, here I'm putting them into one single microservice, turning inter-microservice communication into intra-microservice communication.
+To make is simple, here I'm putting them into one single microservice, creating an **aggregate** for each of them.